BILDUNGSLOGIN/lizenzmanager_ucs/bildungslogin-plugin/README.md

 # bildungslogin plugin

-This package contains a bildungslogin resource for the ucsschool-apis app.
-It is just a stub to create the api spec for now.
+This package contains a plugin for the ucsschool-apis app.
+It creates a REST API resource for `bildungslogin.de` to retrieve user data from.

 ## pyproject.toml